eeshvardasikcm/eeshvardasikcm/README.md

 their employee policies that protect employees against abuse and discrimination.

+I spent the last few months researching carbon project at Google and discussing with some of the developers involved with carbon project about their technologies.

 ### Shrota name changed to AyurProject

 Sevaware licensing created as a fork from my Veganware licensing.